Dana Simpson

 Dana Claire Simpson is an American cartoonist, best known as the creator of the comic Phoebe and her Unicorn, as well as the long-running webcomic Ozy and Millie.
 Other works created by Simpson include the political commentary cartoon I Drew This and the alternate reality drama comic Raine Dog.

 Biography

 Simpson was born in Pullman, Washington, and then lived in the Seattle area for most of her life.
 She is a graduate of The Evergreen State College.

+Her influences comes from Jeff Smith, Walt Kelly, Berkeley Breathed, Lynn Johnston, Marjane Satrapi, Charles M. Schulz and Bill Watterson.
+She noted some of the comic strips have political satire in it and also liked zany characters.

 Simpson considered herself an artist from an early age, drawing comic strips as young as five years old as part of making her own homemade newspaper.
 As she grew up, she began drawing inspiration from Peanuts, The Simpsons and Pogo.

 In her 20s, she came out as transgender.
 She currently lives in Santa Barbara, California.

 Career

 Ozy and Millie

 The webcomic Ozy and Millie, Simpson's first published comic strip (published under D.C.
 Simpson), began running regularly in 1998 while she was attending Washington State University as a graduate student.
 The strip centered on Ozy (an Arctic fox) and Millie (a red fox) as they and their friends dealt with everyday elementary school issues and more surreal situations.
 For her work on Ozy and Millie, Simpson was a finalist for the 1998 Scripps-Howard Foundation Charles M. Schulz College Cartoonist Award.
 The comic went on to win the 1999 College Media Advisers award for Best Strip Cartoon and the 2002 Web Cartoonists' Choice Awards for Best Anthropomorphic Comic.
 It also won the Ursa Major Award for both "Best Anthropomorphic Other Work" for 2002 and for "Best Anthropomorphic Comic Strip" for 2006 and 2007.
 Simpson continued the strip for ten years while attempting to seek syndication for the title, but could not secure any deal.
 She cancelled the web comic in 2008 and the final strip was published on December 23, 2008.